René Descartes: Mechanical philosophy

 The beginning of Descartes's interest in physics is accredited to the amateur scientist and mathematician Isaac Beeckman, whom he met in 1618, and who was at the forefront of a new school of thought known as mechanical philosophy.
 With this foundation of reasoning, Descartes formulated many of his theories on mechanical and geometric physics.
 It is said that they met when both were looking at a placard that was set up in the Breda marketplace, detailing a mathematical problem to be solved.
 Descartes asked Beeckman to translate the problem from Dutch to French.
 In their following meetings Beeckman interested Descartes in his corpuscularian approach to mechanical theory, and convinced him to devote his studies to a mathematical approach to nature.
 In 1628, Beeckman also introduced him to many of Galileo's ideas.
 Together, they worked on free fall, catenaries, conic sections, and fluid statics.
 Both believed that it was necessary to create a method that thoroughly linked mathematics and physics.

 Descartes's mechanical attempt to study nature reveals success and shortcomings.
 He managed to explain rather well the functioning of so-called inert phenomena, such as the rainbow, the phenomenon of mock suns, the movement of planets and comets, as well as the differentiation of metals, stones and minerals.
 This experimental work with metals and inert bodies reveals a different Descartes, investigating nature by means of observations and the uses of microscopes.
-But there is more, as Descartes tried to explain in the mecahnical terms of his philosophy living nature too - namely, plants and animals.
+But there is more, as Descartes tried to explain in the mechanical terms of his philosophy living nature too - namely, plants and animals.
 This part shows the complexity of his philosophical programme, but also the most fascinating.
 On the one hand, Descartes managed to lay the ground for a modern medicine, while on the other hand he failed to establish an overall science of nature.
 Recently, historians have recognized the importance of Descartes's scientific enterprise in his philosophical work.